×

 Galactosemia is a rare genetic disorder characterised by the body’s inability to break down galactose, a sugar in milk and dairy products.
 This condition is caused by mutations in specific genes that are involved in galactose metabolism.
 The most common form of galactosemia, known as classic galactosemia, is caused by mutations in the GALT gene.
 When galactose cannot be properly metabolised, it accumulates in the body, leading to various symptoms and potential complications.

 Galactosemia can affect individuals of all ages, but it is typically detected in newborns through routine screening tests performed shortly after birth.
-Newborn screening programs aim to identify infants with elevated galactose levels or its byproducts in their blood.
+Newborn screening programs aim to identify infants with elevated galactose levels or their byproducts in their blood.
 Early detection is crucial for timely intervention and management of the condition.
 If galactosemia is suspected, further diagnostic tests, such as genetic testing or enzyme activity assays, can be conducted to confirm the diagnosis and identify the specific gene mutations involved.

-Symptoms of Galactosemia
+Symptoms

 Galactosemia can manifest differently in individuals, but common symptoms may include: